-The community and stakeholders were also involved in the process of masterplan development.
-This included creating a ‘vision’ for the new town.
-Overall, the community desires a modern ‘green and clean’ town that is safe from natural hazards and is well connected to the rest of the province by land and sea.
-This vision is an important ‘touch stone’ for the adaptation plan as it articulates the future township that the provincial government and community aspired to.
-Importantly, improving resilience to climate change is enshrined across all levels of the local planning scheme, from the community’s vision to the strategic plan, and to more detailed land use zoning maps and development controls.
+The community and stakeholders were also involved in masterplan development, which included creating a ‘vision’ for the new town.
+Overall, the community desires a modern ‘green and clean’ town safe from natural hazards and is well connected to the rest of the province by land and sea.
+This vision is an important ‘ touchstone’ for the adaptation plan as it articulates the future township to which the provincial government and community aspire.
+Importantly, improving resilience to climate change is enshrined across all levels of the local planning scheme, from the community’s vision to the strategic plan and more detailed land-use zoning maps and development controls.

 What happens next?

 The comprehensive Choiseul Bay Integrated Climate Change Adaptation Plan maps a route for the local authorities to improve community resilience in the short and long term.
-The Plan effectively integrates indigenous knowledge with scientific, planning and engineering data to derive a solution that will ultimately benefit the local community, the broader province, and the whole Solomon Islands nation.
+The plan effectively integrates indigenous knowledge with scientific, planning and engineering data to derive a solution that will ultimately benefit the local community, the broader province, and the Solomon Islands nation.

 The importance of the climate change adaptation plan to the local communities and authorities is summarised by the words of the Choiseul Provincial Government Chief Planner, Mr Geoffrey Pakipota, to the project team:

 “Your input into the project has been acknowledged as a precious and valuable piece of work (gift) by the government and people of Choiseul Province.
 Personally, much was gained and experienced from all of you.
 Hope to meet all of you anytime soon.
-This project has been termed by the National Government of Solomon Islands as a forerunner to development and establishment of growth centres throughout the country.
-This project is truly unique in the country and in the Pacific, or even in the world.
-It is a blend of scientific, technical skill/expertise plus local indigenous knowledge”.
-Geoffrey Pakipota, Chief Planner, Choiseul Provincial Government.
+The National Government of Solomon Islands has termed this project a forerunner to the development and establishment of growth centres throughout the country.
+This project is truly unique in the country and the Pacific, or even in the world.
+It combines scientific, technical skill/expertise plus local indigenous knowledge”.